Lucas3oo/sonarlint-gradle-plugin/README.md

 ## Release notes
 ### 1.0.0-beta.8
+Adding task to list all the rules and how they are configured.

 Re-think about the Kotlin support.
 In fact the sonarlintMain task created will cover Kotlin code too since the Kotlin plugin is also applying the Java plugin.
 So there is no need for dedicated Sonarlint task for Kotlin.